suhayb-h/Acute-Lymphoblastic-Leukemia-Classifier/README.md

 ## Notebook Index:

-Notebook 1 - 1_ALL_EDA
+Notebook 1 - 1_ALL_EDA:
-<br />This notebook details initial exploratory data analysis of the ISBC 2019 image dataset.
+<br />Initial exploratory data analysis of the ISBC 2019 image dataset.

-Notebook 2 - 2_Logistic_Regression_CNN
+Notebook 2 - 2_Logistic_Regression_CNN:
-<br />This notebook details the initial 2 neural network models.
+<br />Initial 2 neural network models.
 The first is an untrainable simple logistic regression model.
 The second is a CNN model comprised of three layers.

-Notebook 3 - ResNet50V2
+Notebook 3 - ResNet50V2:
-<br />This notebook details the results of a more advanced neural network model.
+<br />Results and analysis of a more advanced neural network model.

 #### Future Notebook Plans: